keroojoseph0/alx-airbnb-database/database-adv-script/README.md

 A **non-correlated subquery** runs independently of the main query.
 It executes first, and the result is then used by the outer query.

+# 2. Apply Aggregations and Window Functions

+## 🎯 Objective
+Use SQL aggregation and window functions to analyze data effectively.